teonsen/YouTubeLimiter/README.md

 ## Usege
 Run YouTubeLimiter.exe.

-If you open "YouTube" tab on your browser and if it is active, the counter will be decremented every 1 minute.
+If you open "YouTube" tab on your browser and if it's active, the counter will be decremented every 1 minute.
-When the counter is 0, the browser will be closed.
+When the counter reached to 0, the browser will be closed.
+Once you ran out of time, you can reopen the browser but you'll never be able to open a YouTube tab in that day.

 If you open "YouTube" tab on your browser but the tab is not active, the counter will remains.

-I don't want my kid to be found this useage other than run it.
+I don't want my children to be read this useage other than above.
 It should be easy to terminate it for adults:)

 ## Why the tool is needed?